Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The public transport analysis shows that there are 23 active transport stops operating within Fadden.
-These stops serve a mix of buses, with 5 individual routes providing service.
-In total, these routes offer 531 weekly passenger trips.
+The analysis of public transportation in Fadden shows that there are currently 23 active transport stops in operation.
+These stops serve a mix of bus routes, with a total of 5 individual routes providing service to the area.
+Collectively, these routes facilitate 531 weekly passenger trips.

-The accessibility of the transport is rated as excellent, with residents typically located 184 meters from their nearest stop.
+The accessibility of public transportation is rated as excellent, with residents typically located just 184 meters from their nearest transport stop.
 On average, there are 75 trips per day across all routes, which equates to approximately 23 weekly trips per individual stop.

 Frequently Asked Questions - Transport